 We can either use our Piper Arrow II equipped with Garmin 430W, Garmin GI 275 AI and HSI, and Garmin GFC500 autopilot, or your own aircraft.
 This can be either SEP, MEP, or SET with an avionics fit appropriate for IFR use.
 We may be able to supply a suitably-equipped MEP if required.
 If you require training on its avionics fit, we are able to provide this tailored to your requirements and those of the IR skills test.
 We share the facilities of the Cotswold Aero Club, which are modern, spacious, and well-equipped, with dedicated use of our own classroom.
 We have a strong sense of commitment to our students, and once we start training we make ourselves freely available for email, phone and teleconference discussions and briefings.

 Our instructors have been hand-picked for their wide experience of instrument instruction with private aviators.
 We have examiners on-staff who are authorised to conduct both SEP and MEP IR revalidations and renewals.

 For pilots seeking to embark towards an Instrument Rating for private use, there is no better organisation to address your needs.
 For those seeking more detailed introductory information, we recommend our comprehensive 250 page book “European Instrument Qualification Handbook”.
 The scope includes explanations of all the different ratings available, what’s involved in qualifying and what you can do after passing.

 Download a copy free of charge by registering for access to our Members Area.

-The next step would be to sign up for the theory knowledge course with one of the approved providers.
+The next step would be to sign up for the Theoretical Knowledge course with one of the approved providers.
 After passing the exams, you will be ready to commence flight training.